anerv/cycling_data_quality/README.md

 *This method does however not control the library versions and should only be used as the last option.*

 The repository has been set up using the structure described in the [Good Research Developer](https://goodresearch.dev/setup.html).
-Once the repository have been downloaded, navigate to the main folder in a terminal window and run the command
+Once the repository has been downloaded, navigate to the main folder in a terminal window and run the command

 ```
 pip install -e .